sunny0826/kubecm/README.md

   kubecm [flags]
   kubecm [command]

-Examples:
-# List all the contexts in your kubeconfig file
-kubecm

 Available Commands:
-  add         Merge configuration file with $HOME/.kube/config completion  Generates bash/zsh completion scripts delete      Delete the specified context from the kubeconfig get         Displays one or many contexts from the kubeconfig file(Will be removed in new version, move to kubecm) help        Help about any command merge       Merge the kubeconfig files in the specified directory rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively. use         Sets the current-context in a kubeconfig file(Will be removed in new version, please use kubecm swtich) version     Prints the kubecm version
+  add         Merge configuration file with $HOME/.kube/config completion  Generates bash/zsh completion scripts delete      Delete the specified context from the kubeconfig help        Help about any command merge       Merge the kubeconfig files in the specified directory rename      Rename the contexts of kubeconfig switch      Switch Kube Context interactively. version     Prints the kubecm version

 Flags: